 How Individuals Can Help Reduce Energy Consumption at UA

 - Replace incandescent lights with compact fluorescent lights (CFLs) or L.E.D. lights for desk lamps.
 Using CFLs instead of comparable incandescent bulbs can save about 50 percent on your lighting costs.
-CFLs use only one-fourth the energy and last up to 10 times longer.
-L.E.D. lamps can use only 10% of the energy it takes an incandescent to use.
+CFLs use only one-fourth the energy and last up to 7 times longer.
+L.E.D. lamps can use only 10% of the energy it takes an incandescent to use and last 40 times longer.

 - Use natural lighting or day lighting.
 When feasible, turn off lights near windows.